sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 * id - *String*.
 Identifier for the attributeList.
 It is provided only for completeness.
 However, its value is fixed to "AttributeDescriptor".
 * annotations - *Array* *optional*.
 Provides a list of annotation objects.
 See the section [annotation](#annotation).
 * links - *Array* *optional*.
 A collection of links to additional resources.
 See the section [link](#link).
 * attributes - *Array* *optional*.
 The *[attribute](#attribute)* object describes the definition of a data attribute, which is defined as a characteristic of an object or entity.
-* reportingYearStartDays - *Array* *optional*.
-The *[reportingYearStartDay](#reportingyearstartday)* object is a specialized data attribute which provides important context to the time dimension.
-If the value of the time dimension is one of the standard reporting periods (see common:ReportingTimePeriodType) then this attribute is used to state the month and day that the reporting year begins.
-This provides a reference point from which the actual calendar dates covered by these periods can be determined.
-If this attribute does not occur in a data set, then the reporting year start day will be assumed to be January 1.
+The attribute list may contain the specialized data attribute that states the month and day at which the reporting year begins or ends, and which provides important context to the time dimension when the value of the time dimension is one of the standard reporting periods.
+This attribute provides a reference point from which the actual calendar dates covered by these periods can be determined.
+If this attribute does not occur in a data set, then the reporting year start/end day will be assumed to be January 1/December 31.
+This attribute can be recognised by its identifier "REPORTING_PERIOD_START_DAY" or "REPORTING_PERIOD_END_DAY".
 * metadataAttributeUsages - *Array* *optional*.
 The *[metadataAttributeUsage](#metadataattributeusage)* object refines the details of how a metadata attribute from the metadata structure referenced from the data structure is used.
 By default, metadata attributes can be expressed at any level of the data.
 This allows an attribute relationship to be defined in order restrict the reporing of a metadata attribute to a specific part of the data.